james-ols/hugo/site/content/products/_index.md

       text: >
         CollectionsBase Core.
 Single integration with your Collection Management System.
 Pre-built pipelines available for: Modes, CALM, Adlib, Mimsy, EMu, AtoM, MuseumPlus, MicroMusee.
-Standard CollectionsBase Showcase template, with your logo, brand identity and colour scheme.
+Standard layout, with your logo, brand identity and colour scheme.
 Collections search listing, interactive gallery and interactive timeline.
 WordPress or headless CMS via Hugo / Netlify.
     - image: /img/illustrations-coffee-gear.svg
       text: >
         CollectionsBase Complete.
 Single integration from Modes, CALM, Adlib, Mimsy, EMu, AtoM, MuseumPlus, MicroMusee.
 Bespoke template to match your existing website, or alternatively we can provide the complete solution for your service.
-Can include WooCommerce e-commerce to standard gateways, Culture24 Events plugin, ticketing
+Can include WooCommerce e-commerce to standard gateways, Culture24 Events plugin, ticketing and historic maps.
     - image: /img/illustrations-tutorials.svg
       text: >
         CollectionsBase County Aggregation.

         Provisioned for county council record offices, typically used to provide public access to CALM, and in aggregation with Museums using Modes and HER services using HBSMR or Arches.
+Digital surrogate delivery using Digital Preservation system connections and IIIF.
     - image: /img/illustrations-meeting-space.svg
       text: >
         CollectionsBase CRM : Reader and Order Management.

         Our flagship product for county record offices and archives services.
-        Used within the UK, our solution developed alongside archivists and front of house staff provides:

-  heading: 'The Archives, Museums and Archaeology platform'
+        Provides Reader ticket registration, advance document ordering, reprographics quotes, PAYG and subscription access to digital surrogates, search room booking and session management.

+  heading: 'CollectionsBase Core, Complete, Aggregator and Reader Management'
   description: >-
     CollectionsBase provides public access to the records of over 100 organisations large and small.